Neethu9074/carbon/packages/in-custom-dashboards/widgets/README.md

               widgets might want to influence the presentation of cards.
    - `actions`: An optional React element that manages the edit/remove/duplicate options.
                 When defined, it should be mounted, e.g. within the header of cards.
+   - `dragHandle`: An optional React element that renders a drag handle.
+When defined, it should be mounted, e.g. within the header of cards.
    - `config`: All the saved configuration options for this widget.
 This data is whatever was stored in the form created by `createForm`.
    - `isPreview`: Optional bool to indicate whether the widget is rendered in a preview mode.